While it's important that effects are engaging and high quality, they should also perform well on a variety of devices.

 Some light sources have more impact than others on the performance of an effect.
-Below, we've listed each light source in Spark AR Studio, starting with the lowest impact and ending with the highest:
+Below, we've listed each light source in Meta Spark Studio, starting with the lowest impact and ending with the highest:

 It's a good idea to remove the ambient light automatically included in a project where possible.
 For example, if you're creating an effect with 2D objects that don't require realistic lighting.